ekasilicon/jade/README.md

 jade is a static analysis platform and suite for TEAL programs.

-jade currently provides an initial analysis for TEALv3, the *Unconstrained Parameter Analysis*, which checks whether the program sensibly constrains the `OnCompletion` and `RekeyTo` transaction fields.
+jade currently provides the *Unconstrained Parameter Analysis*, which checks whether the program sensibly constrains the `OnCompletion` and `RekeyTo` transaction fields. jade has comprehensive support for TEALv3 and lower and near-comprehensive support for TEALv6 and lower.

 ## Installation